 - Bay Area Amusements, now known as Planetary Pinball

 - Marco Specialties (I like their spring kit)

 - Pinball Resource Usually the right option for Gottlieb parts, and always the right option for Gottlieb part numbers.

-WPT manual says 266-5001-07 is green but lists two green springs; AC/DC says blue for this number.
+WPT manual claims 266-5001-07 is green but lists two green springs, so I believe that’s an error.
+AC/DC says blue for this number.